jarvisteach/appJar/docs/mkdocs/docs/pythonWidgetOptions.md

-#Widget Options
+#Changing Widgets
 ----
-There are a lot of things that can be configured on a widget.
+There are a lot of things that can be change in a widget.
 There is a pattern to how this works, you simply specify the widget type and the parameter, eg:

 * `.setLabelBg(name, value)`